Spirits of Death: Style

 Although the film is often described as a giallo, film historian Roberto Curti stated it only becomes a violent murder mystery about an hour into the film.
 Curti described the giallo trademarks of violent murders and a twist ending are marginal when compared to other films of the genre at the time.
 Curti opined the film was one like a perverse kammerspiel which borrowed from both gothic and avant-garde theatre.

-Production

-Following his return from Vietnam where he was a freelance photographer, director Romano Scavolini returned to his native Italy where he started his film career again as a genre filmmaker.

 Release

 Spirits of Death was released in Italy on 30 November 1972.
 The film grossed 65.564 million Italian lire in Italy on its release.
-When the film was released in France, it was titled Exorcisme tragique to try and bank on the popular success of The Exorcist.
+When the film was released later in France, it was titled Exorcisme tragique to try and bank on the popular success of The Exorcist.